-If Your Back Hurts Every Morning, You Should Follow These Vital Tips
+When Your Back Hurts Every Morning, These Tips Are What You Need

 What can I do to stop from hurting every morning?

-In Part 2: Misunderstandings About Morning Low Back Pain, we discussed 8 misunderstandings that we have about morning back pain and why they worsen the condition.
+In Part 2: Misunderstandings About Morning Back Pain, we discussed 8 misunderstandings that we have about this problem and why they worsen the condition.

 - While still lying in bed, lie on your back.
 Bend both knees at a 90-degree angle.
 Cross your legs (one leg over the other).
-Let both legs slowly fall to the side while remaining on your back.
+Hold this position and only allow both legs to slowly fall to the side.
 Hold for 30 seconds.
 Repeat in the other direction.
 Do not rush this as it will take time for any tightness to release.

 - While on your stomach, bend both knees upward and tuck your thighs under your stomach and chest.
 Hold for 1 minute.